 Fifteen years ago…

-The entire Petropoulos family was in their front yard when we pulled up in a moving van two months later.
+The entire Petropoulos family was in their front yard when we pulled up in a moving van two months later, after doing a big UK house move.
 The van was only half-full because Dad and I had both thought at the rental counter that we’d have more to bring with us.
 But in the end, we’d bought only enough furniture from the consignment store to have somewhere to sleep, eat, and read, and not much else.